 What a WhatsApp chatbot for business actually is

-Let me start with the thing nobody says out loud: most "WhatsApp chatbots" people picture are the frustrating kind.
-You message a company, get a menu of numbered options, pick one, get another menu, and eventually give up and type "agent".
+Most "WhatsApp chatbots" people picture are the frustrating kind.
+You message a company, get a menu of numbered options, pick one, get another menu, and eventually type "agent".
 That's a rule-based chatbot, a fixed decision tree.
 It works right up until a customer phrases something the tree didn't anticipate, which on a real support queue is most of the time.

-An AI WhatsApp chatbot is a different animal.
+An AI WhatsApp chatbot works differently.
 Instead of matching keywords to branches, it reads your knowledge, your help center, past tickets, order data, a Google Doc of policies, and generates an answer in plain language.
 Ask it "did my order ship yet" or "waar is mijn pakket" and it understands both, finds the answer, and replies.
-Working the support queue day to day, that gap is the whole ballgame: the rule-based bot deflects the five questions you programmed, while the AI chatbot actually resolves the long tail that makes up your real volume.
+Working the queue day to day, that gap is the whole ballgame: the rule-based bot deflects the five questions you programmed, while the AI chatbot handles the long tail that makes up your real volume.

 Business App vs Business Platform: the fork that matters